Explore the complete list of haram things in Islam, including food, actions, and lifestyle. Difference between halal and haram in Islam.

 a.
 Haram Actions and Behaviour

-These are just a few examples from the list of haram things in Islam.
-Avoiding them helps build a moral and healthy society.
+Sexual immorality, adultery, fornication, and any sexual intercourse outside of marriage are serious sins.
+These are but a few examples of the list of haram things in Islam.
+By avoiding them, one can create a moral and healthy society.

 b.
 Haram Eating Things in Islam